Entry Level SEO Tips

 - Getting a secure sockets layer (SSL) certificate and setting up HTTPS for your domain

-- Ensuring mobile friendliness (and possibly using accelerated mobile pages (AMPs).
+- Having a mobile friendly site (and possibly using accelerated mobile site pages (AMPs).

 - Setting up pagination with rel=”next” and rel=”prev” if applicable